Maintenance and Differentiation of Stem Cells

 Section B: Cell-cell interactions in the stem cell niche

-Stem cell recruitment in Hydra pattern formation
+Stem cell plasticity in Hydra

 Towards a mechanistic framework of plant stem cell control

-Developmental control of the Drosophila male stem cell niche
+Molecular and cellular control of the Drosophila male stem cell niche

 Spatio-temporal Specificity of Cambium Stem Cell Signaling

-Administration and coordination of the SFB873
+Central Tasks of the SFB873

 The spokesperson's office in charge of all central coordinating activities and organizes seminars, retreats, symposia, prepares and documents the meetings of the steering committee (SC) and is in charge of executing decisions of the SC and the assembly of principal investigators.
 It is in charge of all financial affairs of th SFB.
 The coordinator's office handles all internal and external communiciation of the SFB.
 In essence, the coordinator's office is in charge of all central administrative duties, but its most important task is to establish an atmosphere within the SFB that is conducive to scientific exchange and collaborations between the individual projects for a maximum of scientific synergy and collaborative added value.